Welcome to the Pulse Fitness Centre

 - Universal cable machines

-- Accessible multi-station for special needs
+- Accessible multi-station for people with disabilities

 Cardio Equipment